5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 6. Open `patches_OC.plist` and copy the included patches to your `config.plist` (to the same section, of course).
 7. Save and Reboot.
 Done.

-**NOTE**

-If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of kexts and .aml files automatically, since it monitors the EFI folder.
+**NOTE**: If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of kexts and .aml files automatically, since it monitors the EFI folder.

 ## Manual patching methods
 Besides using SSDTTime to generate `SSDT-AWAC.aml`, there are other methods for disabling AWAC.
 Depending on the results in your DSDT, you can use different methods and SSDT-AWAC variants.
 Here are some examples.